Site Administration Quickstart

 Sourcegraph supports several different authentication methods: OAuth (for GitHub or GitLab), OpenID Connect (Google Workspace), and SAML; and also provides a built-in authentication method via email, if needed.

 To get started setting up user authentication and SSO, please reference our auth documentation.

 In addition to configuring user authentication to Sourcegraph, you may also want to ensure that users can only view repositories that they would have access to on your code host.
-Sourcegraph supports the ability to inherit and enforce these repository permissions on a per-user basis and can be configured for connections to GitHub, GitLab, and Bitbucket Server.
+Sourcegraph supports the ability to inherit and enforce these repository permissions on a per-user basis and can be configured for connections to GitHub, GitLab, and Bitbucket Server / Bitbucket Data Center.

-For more info, check out our complete repository permission documentation.
+For more info, check out our complete repository permissions documentation.

 By default, Sourcegraph bundles the services it needs to operate into installations.
-These services include PostgreSQL, Redis, and MinIO.
+These services include PostgreSQL, Redis, and blobstore.

 Your Sourcegraph instance can also be configured to use existing external services if you wish.
 For more information on configuring Sourcegraph to use your external services, please reference this documentation.